EbyChacko/project2_game/README.md

 - Java Script

-    - When passing through the [jshint.com](https://jshint.com/), it found that some variables were seen undefined.
+    - When passing through the [jshint.com](https://jshint.com/), found some variables were seen undefined.
 I declare the variable to resolve the problem.
 No other issues found during test.

 ## Lighthouse